U.N. shipping agency reaches deal to cut CO2 emissions

-LONDON (Reuters) - The United Nations shipping agency reached an agreement on Friday to cut carbon emissions following years of slow progress, delegates said.
+LONDON (Reuters) - The United Nations shipping agency reached an agreement on Friday to cut carbon emissions, delegates said, following years of slow progress.

 The compromise plan, which will cut emissions by at least 50 percent by 2050 compared with 2008 levels, fell short of more ambitious targets, they added.